codepr/codepr.github.io/_posts/2019-03-04-sol-mqtt-broker-p2.md

 ### Basic closure system

-To make more easy and comfortable the usage of the **epoll** API,with this project requiring not so complex operations to handle, I’ve built a simple abstraction on top of the multiplexing interface to make it possible to register callback functions that will be executed on events happening.
+To make more easy and comfortable the usage of the **epoll** API,with this project requiring not so complex operations to handle, I built a simple abstraction on top of the multiplexing interface to make it possible to register callback functions that will be executed on events happening.

-There’re a lot of examples of using epoll on the web, the mojority of them just show the basic usage, where we register a set of socket descriptors and start a loop to monitor them for incoming events, each time a descriptor is ready for reading or writing, a function is called to make use of them, which is surely a neat implementation, but a bit limitating.
+There’re a lot of examples of using epoll on the web, the majority of them just show the basic usage, where we register a set of socket descriptors and start a loop to monitor them for incoming events, each time a descriptor is ready for reading or writing, a function is called to make use of them, which is surely a neat implementation, but a bit constrained.
 The solution I decided to use, leverage the union `epoll_data`:

 {% highlight c %}